Filing your tax return or going to the dentist.

 Visit Our List of Best Tax Relief Services

-- You filed your tax return at least two years before you filed bankruptcy; and the tax return itself was due three years before you filed bankruptcy
+- You filed your tax return at least two years before you filed for bankruptcy; and the tax return itself was due three years before you filed bankruptcy

 - The tax return was not intentionally fraudulent